Sao Miguel Azores, Portugal Travel Guide

 Bars often remain open until midnight or later, especially on Fridays and Saturdays.

-Nightclubs generally open later and close in the early morning hours.
+Nightclubs generally open later and close early in the morning hours.

 Mercado da Graça (Ponta Delgada city) is the main municipal market, good for local snacks and elements, and observing local life.